Egypt's Muslim Brotherhood says it will continue holding defiant protests, following violent clashes that killed about 100 people on Friday.

 Health officials said most of the victims died in and around Cairo's Ramses Square.
 Witnesses said they saw many bodies laid out in mosques that have become makeshift morgues.
 Several policemen were among the dead.

-Clashes were also reported in Alexandria, Fayoum, Suez, Ismailia, Tanta and El Arish.
+Clashes also were reported in Alexandria, Fayoum, Suez, Ismailia, Tanta and El Arish.